 future food agency

-The series "Crickets on the Tip of my Tongue", the second Future Food Salon series, was a multimedia collaboration of happenings and tastings that toured Toronto, New York, Austin, and Montreal.
-The Third and Fourth series are in research and development and explore the possibilities of fungi, algae and cultured foods.
+The first series explored mealworms and featured opera and a talk by mealworm cultivator and cook, Abigale Miller.
+"Crickets on the Tip of my Tongue", the second Future Food Salon series, was a multimedia collaboration of happenings and tastings that toured Toronto, New York, Austin, and Montreal.
+The third and fourth series are in research and development and explore the possibilities of fungi, algae and cultured foods.

 The Toronto Office Markets led us to an appreciation of a lack of commercial kitchen space, and so we run the Hot Kitchens initiative including listings to help food start-ups find commercial kitchens that rent by the hour.